 6. Use High Smoke Point Oils

-While you may be tempted to grab your bottle of olive oil for a stir-fry, this may not be the right choice for your meal.
+While you may be tempted to grab your bottle of olive oil for a stir-fry, this may not be the best oil for stir-fry.
 Instead, use a high smoke point oil.
 Because a stir-fry is cooked on high heat, a lower smoke point oil, such as olive oil, may be easier to burn, creating an unpleasant taste.
 Use grapeseed, canola, peanut, ghee or avocado oil.

 Best Stir-Fry Variations